 A few of the houses are still standing.

-In the photo above, the electric train lines are all gone and are being replaced with Barbur Blvd and Bertha Blvd.
+The electric train lines are all gone and are being replaced with Barbur Blvd and Bertha Blvd.
 That's the original Terwilliger bridge in the middle of the photo.

 It's striking to note that no O.E. trestle is visible!
 The tracks appear to be on solid ground.
 We think that during the grading of Barbur Blvd, a culvert was placed under the trestle for Stephens Creek, and then the culvert and trestle were buried with fill!